oprogramador/github-languages/README.md

-## Most growing languages within last 12 months
+## Most growing languages (comparing the number of repos with new commits to the total number of repos)
 <a name="most-growing" />